sez11a/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/form-rules/form-rules-overview.md

-# Introduction to Form Rules
+# Form Rules Overview

 Once users have created a form, they can implement Form Rules.
 Form Rules allow users to show a particular question on a form depending on whether they meet a particular condition.
 For example, a summer camp registration form may ask whether the participant is over the age of 18.
-Depending on the answer, the registration form may require additional information.
+Depending on the answer, the form can be configured to require additional information.

 ## Form Rule Conditions and Actions